Ed-960/node-crud-api/README.md

 ### Assignment Overview

-Your task is to implement a simple CRUD API using an in-memory database.
+This is a simple CRUD API using an in-memory database.
 The API will support operations such as creating, reading, updating, and deleting user records.
 Below are the technical requirements and implementation details for the assignment.

 ### Technical Requirements